 - Common Equity Tier 1 capital comprises:

 - 1) Paid-up share capital

 - 2) Premium (discount) on common shares

 - 3) Legal reserves

 - 4) Reserves appropriated from net profit

 - 5) Retained earnings after appropriations

-- 6) Non-controlling interest classified as Common Equity Tier 1 capital
+- Non-controlling interest classified as Common Equity

+Tier 1

 - 7) Other reserves

-- 8) Deductions such as goodwill, intangible assets and deferred tax assets
+- 8) Deductions such as intangible assets

-- Additional Tier 1 capital consists of non-controlling interest classified as Additional Tier 1 capital
+- Additional Tier 1 capital consists of non-controlling interest classified as Tier 1 capital

 - Tier 2 capital consists of:

-- 1) Long-term subordinated debt instruments subordinated to depositors and general creditors
+- Long-term subordinated debt instruments subordinated to depositors and general creditors

-- 2) General provisions for normal assets not exceeding 1.25 percent of credit risk-weighted assets
+- 2) General provisions for normal assets not exceeding1.25 percent of credit risk-weighted assets

-- 3) Non-controlling interest classified as Tier 2 capital
+- 3) Non-controlling interest classified as Tier 2

-In adopting Basel III, the BOT has relaxed the new requirements for subordinated debt instruments classified as Tier 2 which do not meet the criteria for qualification under Basel III regarding capability for loss absorbency of the Bank at the point of non-viability, i.e. they are not convertible to common shares and cannot be written off upon the authority's decision to provide financial support to the Bank.
-The BOT requires capital to be phased out at 10 percent p.a. from 2013 to 2022.
+In adopting Basel III, the BOT has relaxed the new requirements by allowing the addition to or deduction from capital at 20 percent p.a. to be implemented in phases from 2014 to 2018.
+For subordinated debt instruments classified as Tier 2 which do not meet the criteria for qualification under Basel III regarding capability for loss absorbency of the Bank at the point of non-viability, i.e. they are not convertible to common shares or cannot be written off upon the authority's decision to provide financial support to the Bank, the BOT requires capital to be phased out at 10 percent p.a. from 2013 to 2022.

-The Group's capital position as at December 31, 2020 and December 31, 2019 were as follows:
+The Group's capital position as at December 31, 2018 and December 31, 2017 was as follows: